DariaDziura/Operating-System-Journal/Week1.md

 Figure 5 shows the successful installation of a headless Linux server.
 After installing Ubuntu Server using the Ubuntu Live Server ISO and rebooting the machine, the server was ready for further configuration.

 ## Host-only network configuration
+In this part host-only network is established between the workstation and the server.
+As we added host-only adapters while creating virtual machines, this step won't be shown in this phase.